MyLeoLan/go-textnow/README.md

 3. Otherwise, continue execution, and send sms.
 4. On failure, delete the idempotent key so that the same sms can be sent again in the future.

-To avoid concurrent requests from sending the same sms, only one insert operation (in step 1 above) is assumed to be executed by MongoDB at a time.
+To avoid concurrent requests from sending the same sms, it is assumed that only one insert operation (in step 1 above) will be executed by MongoDB at a time.

 REST API:
 ```